Novice052/golang-api/README.md

+# Base code for API written in Golang.
+Using this because I like how the main, router, routes, and handlers are separated into different files for ease of maintenance and readability.
+Also, saving it here because I'm tired of trying to remember how I arranged the code.
+Again.

+# Below is the original README for the dev container, for reference:

 # Try Out Development Containers: Go

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 You can try out development containers with **[GitHub Codespaces](https://github.com/features/codespaces)** or **[Visual Studio Code Remote - Containers](https://aka.ms/vscode-remote/containers)**.